vicoapp/vico/help/ex_ranges.md

 # Ex command ranges

 Many [ex commands](ex_cmds.html) accept a range of lines to operate upon.
-The range preced the command name and consists of zero, one or two line specifiers separated with comma.
+The range precede the command name and consists of zero, one or two line specifiers separated with comma.

 A line specifier can be written as: